rollerworks/search/README.md

 ----------

-For transparency and insight into the release cycle, and for striving to maintain backward compatibility, RollerworksSearch will be maintained under the Semantic Versioning guidelines as much as possible.
+For transparency and insight into the release cycle, and for striving to maintain backward compatibility, RollerworksSearch is maintained under the Semantic Versioning guidelines as much as possible.

 Releases will be numbered with the following format: